akouao/quarkus-lab/README.md

 Original content can be found at [RedHat-Middleware-Workshop / Quarkus Workshop](https://github.com/RedHat-Middleware-Workshops/quarkus-workshop)

-This workshop is an introduction to the capabilities of [Quarkus](https://quarkus.io); supersonic, subatomic container-native Java.
-This forms part of the Developer Experience (DevEx) workshops.
-The workshop uses [Red Hat CodeReady Workspaces](https://www.redhat.com/en/technologies/jboss-middleware/codeready-workspaces) to develop a simple Quarkus apps, and covers several other developer topics such as:
+This workshop is an introduction to the capabilities of [Quarkus](https://quarkus.io); supersonic, subatomic container-native Java, and forms part of the Developer Experience (DevEx) workshops.
+The workshop uses [Red Hat CodeReady Workspaces](https://www.redhat.com/en/technologies/jboss-middleware/codeready-workspaces) to develop a simple Quarkus apps, and covers a few developr topics such as:

-## Introductory Topics Covered

 * Dependency Injection
 * Building Native Quarkus Apps